 Knowing what to say – and not to say – during a job interview can be tricky.
 Every interviewer has a different personality, and each job has different requirements and expectations.
 While every interview is unique, there are minimum standards you should maintain for each one.
 Use the tips below to stay on track in your next interview.

 During the interview, focus on the positives of the job and don't offer any unsolicited advice on how the company might fix things.
 The last thing a company wants is to hire a self-proclaimed know-it-all.
 “Unless you are asked what you would do to improve the company, jumping in and saying how you would do things differently sounds arrogant,” says Christy Hopkins, a human resources consultant.

 If you described yourself as "an award-winning reporter" in your cover letter, be prepared to share some examples.
 For instance, if you won an award for your coverage of a corrupt politician, briefly explain how you broke that story.
 Just make sure not to be too boastful when detailing your successes.

 The fact that you want to own your own media empire one day is not something an employer needs to know.
 That might give off the impression you're not committed to this job even before you start.
 Stay focused on the job for which you're interviewing and keep personal goals private.

 Talking negatively about a current or previous employer is very unprofessional and reflects badly on your character.
 In fact, the interviewer might think you were the problem at your last job.
-Even if encouraged by an interviewer, don't say negative things about a prior employer.
+Even if encouraged, don't say negative things about a prior employer.
 Instead, illustrate how positive experiences from your previous jobs might help you with this job.

 Sometimes employers asks candidates to list a weakness.
 If this happens, use an example that is not central to the job you're applying for.
 Sharing a weakness shows you're human, but just make sure you explain how you've successfully overcome this weakness and learned from it.